 No stove, no problem!
 Cold-soaking is a method that requires nothing more than water and time.
 The following dehydrated meals are designed to be cold-soaked, making them perfect for lunches on the trail.
 Just add cold water, hike a little more, and you’ll be ready to be eat by time you find a scenic stopping point.

-And even though the following recipes were designed to be served hot (and are unarguably better that way) they can be cold soaked when necessity strikes.
+And even though the following recipes were designed to be served hot (and are unarguably better that way), these rice based meals can be cold soaked when necessity strikes.

-We’re constantly adding new meals and recipes to our repertoire.
-Stay tuned for the recipes we’re currently fine-tuning or leave us a comment letting us know what meal you’d like to see us develop next.
+We’re constantly adding new meals and recipes to our repertoire to that you can eat better in the backcountry.
+If you’ve found the recipes here helpful, we appreciate the support.
+Stay tuned for the recipes we’re currently fine-tuning and field-testing, or leave us a comment letting us know what meal you’d like to see us develop next!

 - Cold Soak “Waldorf” Lentil Salad (coming soon!)